cybozu/neco-containers/maintenance.md

 ![Regular Update](./regular_update.svg)

-Only the base image should be updated.
+Only the base image and module dependency should be updated.

+1. Upgrade direct dependencies listed in `go.mod`.
+Use `go get` or your editor's function.
-1. Update `TAG` by incrementing the patch revision, e.g. 1.0.1, 1.0.2, ...
+2. Update `TAG` by incrementing the patch revision, e.g. 1.0.1, 1.0.2, ...

 ## kube-metrics-adapter